-Albany, located another 4 hours 30 minutes from Margaret River on the Coastal Route, is perfectly located to split the driving into manageable sections, as well as being close to some places you'll definitely want to spend some time at.
+Albany, located another 4 hours 30 minutes from Margaret River on the Coastal Route from Perth to Esperance, is perfectly located to split the driving into manageable sections, as well as being close to some places you'll definitely want to spend some time at.

 As you'd expect from its location right by the ocean, Albany's maritime history has played a key part in shaping this town and nearby area.
 Nearby you can enjoy the fresh air at Torndirrup National Park, before heading to Little Beach, Elephant Rocks and Greens Pool.

-Only a short distance from the beaches, and with free parking, Quality Apartments Banksia Gardens are a fantastic option for an overnight stay in Albany.
+Only a short distance from the beaches, and with free parking, Quality Apartments Banksia Albany is a fantastic option for an overnight stay in Albany.